-- 20.4.2 When a boat or part thereof (e.g. hull, spar, sails) is supplied by the Organizing Authority, all Advertising permitted by this Code on the supplied boat or part thereof is available to the Organizing Authority. - 20.4.3 At all ISAF events and at the ISAF Sailing World Cup events a bib, or its equivalent, shall be worn by the Competitors in accordance with the notice of race and sailing instructions.
-Advertising displayed on such bib, or its equivalent, is reserved for ISAF unless previously agreed otherwise with ISAF in writing. - 20.4.4 At all windsurfing and kiteboard events other than those indicated in Regulation 20.4.3 a bib, or its equivalent, shall be worn by the Competitors in accordance with the notice of race and sailing instructions.
+- 20.4.1.5 In accordance with the provisions of Table 1 there shall be no Event Advertising on sails except with the agreement of World Sailing for boats which have a low freeboard; in which case Event Advertising is permitted which does not exceed 1/8 of the sail area and which is placed on a sail in a position prescribed in the class rules. - 20.4.2 When a boat or part thereof (e.g. hull, spar, sails) is supplied by the Organizing Authority, all Advertising permitted by this Code on the supplied boat or part thereof is available to the Organizing Authority. - 20.4.3 At all World Sailing events and at the Sailing World Cup events a bib, or its equivalent, shall be worn by the Competitors in accordance with the notice of race and sailing instructions.
+Advertising displayed on such bib, or its equivalent, is reserved for World Sailing unless previously agreed otherwise with World Sailing in writing. - 20.4.4 At all windsurfing and kiteboard events other than those indicated in Regulation 20.4.3 a bib, or its equivalent, shall be worn by the Competitors in accordance with the notice of race and sailing instructions.
 Advertising displayed on such bib, or its equivalent, is reserved for the Organizing Authority. - 20.5 Class Rules and rules of a System - 20.5.1 Except as provided for in this Regulation 20.5, the class rules and the rules of a System may prohibit or limit the right to display Advertising on the boat as set forth in Regulation 20.3.
 If the class rules or the rules of a System do not prohibit or limit the right to display Advertising, it shall be permitted. - 20.5.2 In case of conflict between the applicable class rules and the rules of a System in respect of the right to display Advertising, the more limiting rules shall prevail. - 20.5.3 The transitional provisions in this Regulation 20.5.3 shall cease to apply after 31st December 2012: